dustinsand/hex-arch-kotlin-spring-boot/README.md

 * Too few domain services can lead to logic being incorrectly located on entities or value objects.
 This causes distinct concepts to be mixed up, which reduces clarity.

 ## application layer

+### port

+#### egress
+This layer defines infrastructure interfaces implemented by the adapters so there is no coupling between domain layer and technical code.

+#### ingress
+This layer defines use case interfaces of the application.

+### service
 The API representing the business use cases of the application.
 Dependent on the domain layer to orchestrate the business use cases and acts as a facade to the domain.
 The domain model can continue to evolve without impacting clients.
 This layer is also responsible for coordinating notifications to other systems when significant events occur within the domain.

 Clients must adapt to the input defined by the API and also transform the output from the API into their own format.
 The application layer then acts as an anti-corruption layer, ensuring the domain layer stays unaffected by external technical details.

-This layer defines repository interfaces implemented by the adapters(infrastructure) so there is no coupling between domain layer and technical code.

 Example role of an Application Service to fulfill a use case: